How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white to off-white, oval scored uncoated tablet engraved "N" vertical scoreline "N" on one side and "0.5" on the other side contains 0.5 mg pramipexole dihydrochloride monohydrate.
-Nonmedicinal ingredients: colloidal silicon dioxide, lactose/maize starch, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.
+Each white-to-off-white, oval, biconvex tablet, debossed with "P" vertical scoreline "P" on the scored side, and "TV" on the other side, contains 0.5 mg of pramipexole dihydrochloride monohydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, mannitol, microcrystalline cellulose, povidone, sodium starch glycolate, and sodium stearyl fumarate.

-Each white to off-white, round, scored uncoated tablet engraved "N" vertical scoreline "N" on one side and "1.5" on the other side contains 1.5 mg pramipexole dihydrochloride monohydrate.
-Nonmedicinal ingredients: colloidal silicon dioxide, lactose/maize starch, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.
+Each white-to-off-white, round, flat faced, bevelled-edged tablet, debossed with "P4" over and under the horizontal scoreline on the scored side, and "TV" on the other side, contains 1.5 mg of pramipexole dihydrochloride monohydrate.
+Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, mannitol, microcrystalline cellulose, povidone, sodium starch glycolate, and sodium stearyl fumarate.